Bruce Vande Vusse is a litigator who has tried more than 100 cases to verdict in more than 41 years of practice.

 Bruce has lectured for the Institute of Continuing Legal Education (ICLE) and clients and has written about legal developments in litigation in Michigan Lawyers Weekly and health care publications.
-He has been named a top lawyer by Best Lawyers annually since 2007, by dBusiness Magazine since 2009 and has been rated AV Preeminent by Martindale-Hubbell for more than 25 years.
+He has been named a top lawyer by Best Lawyers annually since 2007 and has been rated AV Preeminent by Martindale-Hubbell since 1988.

-He has been a Trustee of Starr Commonwealth since 2009, currently serving on the Executive Committee and Chairman of the Audit Committee.
+He was a Trustee of Starr Commonwealth from 2009-2018, serving on the Executive Committee as Secretary and Chairman of the Audit Committee.
 He was also a Trustee of the Children’s Home of Detroit from 2000-2009, the last two years serving as President of the Board of Trustees.

 Honors & Recognitions

 AV® Preeminent™ Martindale-Hubbell since 1988